 What we thought of the Acer ConceptD 7:

-There’s also an advanced model on the way with the ConceptD 7 Ezel Pro that offers a highly portable 2-in-1 design for those who are looking for an even smaller form factor.
+There’s also an advanced model on the way with the ConceptD 7 Ezel Pro.
+This machine offers a highly portable 2-in-1 design for those who are looking for an even smaller form factor.
 Regardless of the model, it’s no surprise why so many creators rely on the Acer ConceptD 7.

 - The best laptops for 2020

 - The best gaming laptops for 2020